NAELA Board of Directors

-In addition to meetings held in conjunction with the symposium and the institute, the board may meet for an annual retreat as needed.
+In addition to meetings held in conjunction with the national conferences, the Board may meet for an annual retreat as needed.

-The executive committee is composed of the elected officers and the immediate past president.
-The executive director serves on the executive committee as a non-voting member.
+The Executive Committee is composed of the elected oOficers and the Immediate Past President.
+The Executive Director serves on the Executive Committee as a non-voting member.

-- The executive committee acts in place and instead of the board of directors between board meetings on all matters pursuant to delegation of authority to such committee by the board of directors except on those matters:
+- The Executive Committee acts in place and instead of the Board of Directors between oard meetings on all matters pursuant to delegation of authority to such committee by the Board of Directors except on those matters:

 - specifically reserved to the Board by the bylaws or resolution of the board

 - in contravention of a specific policy or resolution there-to-fore adopted by the Board of Directors of NAELA.